 Mark Verbiest joined the Meridian Board in March 2017, he was appointed Chair in October 2019.

-Mark is an experienced company director, currently serving on the boards of several major companies and organisations, including: Summerset Group Holdings Limited (Chairman), ANZ Bank New Zealand Limited (Director), Freightways Limited (Chairman), Willis Bond Capital Partners Limited (Chairman), and the Advisory Board to New Zealand Treasury (Member).
+Mark is an experienced company director, currently serving on the boards of several major companies and organisations, including: Summerset Group Holdings Limited (Chairman), ANZ Bank New Zealand Limited (Director), Freightways Limited (Chairman), and the Advisory Board to New Zealand Treasury (Member).
 He is also a former board member of the Financial Markets Authority and former Chairman of both Spark New Zealand Limited and Transpower New Zealand Limited.

-Mark has had significant involvement and experience in the energy and technology sectors, as well the capital markets, in a variety of guises, over many years.
+Mark has had significant involvement and experience in the energy and technology sectors, as well as capital markets, in a variety of roles, over many years.

 Deputy Chair, Independent Director, MNZM, CA (CAANZ)

 Peter Wilson joined the Meridian Board in May 2011.
 Peter is a Chartered Accountant and business consultant, and was formerly a partner of Ernst & Young and previously Chairman of Westpac New Zealand Limited.
 He has extensive experience in banking, business establishment, problem resolution, asset sales and management of change functions.
 Peter has been involved in companies undertaking capital-raising activities and has wide-ranging governance experience in the public market, in the private sector and with Crown-owned entities.

 Peter serves on the Audit and Risk Committee and the Safety & Sustainability Committee.
 He is currently Chair of Arvida Group Limited.
-Past directorships include Farmlands Co-operative Society Limited, the Colonial Motor Company Limited, Westpac Banking Corporation and P F Olsen Limited.
+Past directorships include Farmlands Co-operative Society Limited, the Colonial Motor Company Limited, and Westpac Banking Corporation.